 Courses are listed by level/semester.

 Students can also view courses for the most current program design for this academic year on the Conestoga College website Community Advocacy #1273.
-To find these courses, students need to scroll down the page to the 'Program Courses'.
+They are found under the Course List tab.

 Program Learning Outcomes

 - Describe specific legislation that governs various social programs currently available in the community

 - Apply advocacy techniques in resolving social welfare issues through the use of cases and scenarios

 - Describe the ways community advocates can provide assistance to members of the community